June 9, 2022

 When you try to figure out the impact of currency movements on our trade, you have to weigh the movements depending upon the volume of trade we do with that country.
 For example, our largest trading partners are:

-And against the Mexican peso the dollar has fallen by 17.0% during the past year.
-A year ago one dollar would buy 24.2 Mexican pesos.
+And against the Mexican peso the dollar has risen by 0.5% during the past year.
+A year ago one dollar would buy 20.0Mexican pesos.
 Today it will buy 20.1 pesos.

 Currency changes can affect the economy in several ways.
 First, a rising dollar can reduce GDP growth of U.S. exports because U.S. goods are now more expensive for foreign purchasers to buy.
 Similarly, a rising dollar can increase growth of imports because foreign goods are now cheaper for Americans to buy.
 Fewer exports and more imports will reduce GDP growth that year.
 A rising dollar can also reduce the rate of inflation in the U.S. because the prices of foreign goods are now lower.
 A falling dollar will do the opposite — increased growth in exports, slower growth in imports, and a faster rate of inflation.